AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

             query: {
                 queryType: TableStore.QueryType.MATCH_ALL_QUERY
             }
-            getTotalCount: true // If TotalCount is set to true, the total number of rows that meet the filter condition is returned.
-If TotalCount is set to false, the total number of rows that meet the filter condition is not returned.
+            getTotalCount: true // If TotalCount is set to true, the total number of rows that meet the query condition is returned.
+If TotalCount is set to false, the total number of rows that meet the query condition is not returned.
         },
         columnToGet: { // Set RETURN_SPECIFIED to return the specified columns, RETURN_ALL to return all columns, or RETURN_NONE to return no data.
             returnType: TableStore.ColumnReturnType.RETURN_ALL